gtrabanco/sloth_marketplace/README.md

 ### 3. Installation scripts

-If any context provide any functionality that must change something in the user dotfiles, provide a script to do it automatically after installing the context or script is required.
-You can require user iteraction but a wizard or script is mandatory.
+If any context provide any functionality that must change something in the user dotfiles, provide a script to do it automatically or wizard for use guidance is required.
+The script must also check if this migration has happened.

 It is also mandatory provide a script to uninstall and undo changes.